DSCR Loans

 Pre-qualification converts all of this into your actual numbers.
 It tells you the exact down payment, rate, and terms before you put an offer on a property, which prevents surprises and gives you a credible position when you negotiate.
 Explore scenarios on the DSCR calculator, then get a quote from our lending team to lock in your real terms.

 What are the minimum requirements for a DSCR loan in 2026?
-A 660-plus credit score, a DSCR ratio of at least 1.00x, a 20 to 35 percent down payment, three to six months of reserves, an eligible non-owner-occupied investment property, and a loan amount inside the lender's range.
-No W-2s, pay stubs, or tax returns are required, and most investors hold title in an LLC.
+At Pinnacle Funding Network, the 2026 baseline DSCR loan requirements are a credit score of 660 or higher, a debt service coverage ratio of at least 1.00x, a down payment of 20 to 35 percent, three to six months of cash reserves, an eligible non-owner-occupied investment property, and a loan amount inside the lender's range (commonly 55,000 dollars to 5 million dollars across lenders).
+DSCR loans do not require W-2s, pay stubs, or tax returns because qualification is based on the property's rental income rather than your personal income.
+Most investors also hold title in an LLC.

 What is the minimum down payment for a DSCR loan?
-20 percent (80 percent LTV), and 80 percent is the ceiling at the major institutional lenders that fund most DSCR purchases.
-Reaching it generally requires a 720-plus credit score.
-There is no 10 or 15 percent down program at these lenders; lower credit, cash-out, condos, and foreign national borrowers commonly need 30 to 35 percent.
+At Pinnacle Funding Network, the standard minimum down payment for a DSCR loan in 2026 is 20 percent, which equals 80 percent loan-to-value, and 80 percent LTV is the ceiling at the major institutional lenders that fund most DSCR purchases.
+Reaching 20 percent down generally requires a 720-plus credit score.
+There is no 10 percent or 15 percent down DSCR purchase program at these lenders.
+Lower credit tiers, cash-out refinances, non-warrantable condos, and foreign national borrowers commonly require 30 to 35 percent down.

 Can you get a DSCR loan with a credit score under 660?
-For most major DSCR lenders 660 is the qualifying floor, and 660 to 680 already requires a preapproval review.
-Below 660 the standard programs largely close off.
-The better move is three to six months of credit work to reach the 660 to 700 tier.
+At Pinnacle Funding Network, 660 is the qualifying floor for most major DSCR programs, and scores between 660 and 680 already require a preapproval review.
+Below 660 the standard programs largely close off, and any option that exists comes with a much larger down payment, a stronger required DSCR, and a higher rate.
+If your score sits below 660, the better move is usually three to six months of paying down revolving balances and clearing reporting errors to reach the 660 to 700 tier, which unlocks far better terms.

 Do DSCR lenders offer loans with a DSCR ratio below 1.00x?
-Yes, with certain lenders going down to 0.75x.
-The tradeoff is a larger down payment, often 35 percent (65 percent LTV), a higher rate, and additional reserves, since the file leans more on credit and equity.
+Yes.
+At Pinnacle Funding Network, some 2026 DSCR programs allow sub-1.00x ratios, with certain lenders going down to a 0.75x ratio, where the rent does not fully cover the payment.
+The tradeoff is leverage: a sub-1.00x file typically requires a larger down payment, often 35 percent (65 percent LTV), plus a higher rate and additional reserves.
+Because the file leans more on credit, reserves, and equity cushion, it is a workable path for appreciation plays and properties where projected income runs higher than the current long-term lease.

 Can a foreign national qualify for a DSCR loan?
 Yes.
-You generally need a valid passport, a US LLC to hold title, verified assets, and a larger down payment, typically 35 percent (65 percent LTV).
+DSCR loans are one of the most accessible financing paths for foreign nationals because qualification is property-based, not income-based.
+A non-US investor generally needs a valid passport, a US LLC to hold title, verified assets, and a larger down payment, typically 35 percent (65 percent loan-to-value).
 US credit is not required when valid foreign credit or asset documentation is available.
-See our foreign national lending page.
+Rates run modestly higher than domestic DSCR.
+PFN works with several lenders that accept foreign national borrowers across Florida and Texas.

 Can a first-time investor get a DSCR loan?
 Yes.
-The key factor is strong credit; some lenders add reserve or experience conditions for borrowers with no landlord history, others apply no penalty.
-Target a property with a DSCR cushion above 1.10x at a 720-plus score to stay eligible for 20 percent down.
+First-time real estate investors may be acceptable, and the key factor is strong credit; some lenders add extra reserve or experience conditions for borrowers with no prior landlord history, while others apply no first-timer penalty.
+The property still has to carry itself at a 1.00x DSCR or better.
+The practical move for a first deal is to target a property with a clean DSCR cushion above 1.10x at a 720-plus credit score, which keeps you eligible for 20 percent down across the widest set of lenders.

 How much down do you need at a 760 credit score?
-The best case is 20 percent down (80 percent LTV), the same ceiling that opens at 720-plus.
-Excellent credit does not buy you below 20 percent at the major DSCR lenders; what a 760 buys is better pricing and easier approval.
+At a 760-plus credit score the best case through Pinnacle Funding Network is 20 percent down (80 percent loan-to-value), the same ceiling that opens up at 720-plus.
+Excellent credit does not buy you below 20 percent at the major institutional DSCR lenders, because 80 percent LTV is their cap; the 15 percent figure circulating online is not offered by those lenders.
+What a 760 score does buy is better pricing and easier approval.
+Cash-out, condos, and lower DSCR ratios still move the requirement higher even with a strong score.

 DSCR loan requirements in 2026 are clear once you see them as a connected system: credit and DSCR drive your down payment, the down payment and reserves drive your total cash, and property type sets the ceiling on your leverage.
 Get those four moving parts right and the rest of the file follows.